morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 ## Components

-HTML defines the structure of the page.
-It should define also the structure of the code.
+Components are a way to organize code in such way developers can realize immediately where to look for a specific code part.

-For example if a page has a `<header class="site-header>` structural element (component) developers should be able to easily realize where the PHP, HTML, and CSS code responsible for this element is located.
+For example if a page has a `<header class="site-header>` structural element (a.k.a component) developers should be able to easily realize where the PHP, HTML, and CSS and other code responsible for this element is located.

 There should be a:

 * `template-parts/site-header/site-header.php` template part for HTML code
 * `includes/template-tags/class-site-header.php` template tag for PHP code, and
 * `assets/scss/parts/site-header.scss` for (S)CSS code.
+* `assets/js/site-header.js` for JS code.

+It all starts with HTML which defines the structure of the page with class names:  `class="site-header"`.
+If class names are cleverly and intuitively set they can enable this kind of component architecture.

 ### Auto-generated classnames